DavidFeng-GitHub/DavidFeng-GitHub/README.md

 ### 👋 Hi, I'm David

 I’m a graduate student at the University of Oxford studying Social Data Science.
 I am interested in using computational methods to answer questions about human behaviour.
-I am especially interested in applying natural language processing and network analysis to understand intergroup relations and cooperation dynamics online.
+I am especially interested in applying natural language processing and network analysis to understand information diffusion and cooperation dynamics online.

 ### 🗂 I've worked on: